Author: David

 levv cloud storage

-Prerequisites to deploy your wordpress site
+Prerequisites to deploy your WordPress site

 Make sure you have the latest version of the levv CLI installed and available in your $PATH.
 You can download and install the levv CLI here.